 Car insurance companies use your perceived risk as a driver to determine your insurance rates.
 Drivers with speeding tickets and other traffic violations are considered higher risk and more likely to file claims.

 With most insurers, you should expect your car insurance rates to increase after a speeding ticket at your next renewal.
-If you live in Hawaii, New Jersey, Colorado or North Carolina, you can expect increases of 50% to 136% after a speeding ticket.
+If you live in Hawaii, California, Michigan and Florida you can expect increases of 40% to 101% after a speeding ticket.

 In addition to the rate increase resulting from a speeding ticket, you may also lose safe driving discounts, increasing your rate even more.
 The speeding ticket will show up for around three years, which means that one lapse in judgment on the road can result in years of increased premiums.